Advay2803/Math-Project/README.md

 Q2.
 Does the area with higher AQI affect the COVID cases in that region?

 Q3.
-Do people with less population density and less AQI have less covid infection ?
+Whta is the combine effect of high AQI and high Population Density on higher COVID cases?

 Q4.
-How is the low AQI and population density related?
+Do people with less population density and less AQI have less covid infection ?